William Harding (antiquary): Career

 Harding attended Blundell's School in Tiverton (1801–7), about 28 miles south-east of his home at Upcott, during which time his father died.
 In July 1811, aged 18, his military career commenced when he received a commission as ensign and served with the 5th Regiment of Foot (later renamed 5th Northumberland Fusiliers) during the Peninsular War, during which he was present at the Siege of Burgos (1812), the capture of Madrid (1812), and fought in the Battle of Vitoria (1813), Battle of the Pyrenees (July 1813), and the battles of Nivelle, Nive, Orthes and Toulouse, having been promoted Lieutenant in 1813.
 He was awarded the Military General Service Medal with six clasps.

-Following the end of the war, in 1823 he obtained his own company, becoming captain of the 58th Yeomanry of Foot and was posted to the recently built Military Ordnance Depot at Weedon Bec in Northamptonshire.
+Following the end of the war, in 1823 he obtained his own company, becoming captain of the 58th Foot and was posted to the recently built Military Ordnance Depot at Weedon Bec in Northamptonshire.
 In November 1826 he left the army as a major on half-pay.